yobro2033/decision-maths-dynamic-programming/README.md

 # Dynamic Programming - Decision Maths 2
-**Note: This script is not optimal, therefore, it required an additional comparing between value before calculate next step.
+**Note: This script is not optimal, therefore, it required an additional codes to compare between value to get the optimal value at each stage from every state before calculate next step.
 This is the reason a full table will not be displayed, instead, only the final result will be displayed.**</br></br>
 **This problem broke down from exam style question of Edexcel.
 For all the questions with the same format can use this script to reduce the result.
 However, you need to ensure that the condition given is that:**</br>
 **-There is no stock at the start and the end.**</br>
 # Question/ Problem